 Introduction

-The Tainan District Agricultural Research and Extension Station, Ministry of Agriculture, was established in November 1901 as “Tainan ting nonghui fushu nongchang” (Tainan Subprefecture Farmers’ Association Subsidiary Farm).
-In 1923, it was renamed “Tainan zhouli nongshi shiyan chang” (Tainan Prefecture-Run Agricultural Experimental Farm), and following several changes to its name, finally settled on its current form on July 1, 1999.
-The Station is predominantly responsible for agricultural experimentation, application, and promotion in Tainan City, Chiayi County, Chiayi City, and Yunlin County, as well as managing three reservoirs, namely Zengwen Reservoir, Baihe Reservoir, and Wushantou Reservoir.
+The Tainan District Agricultural Research and Extension Station, Ministry of Agriculture, was established in November 1901 under Japanese colonial rule as “Tainan ting nonghui fushu nongchang” (Tainan Subprefecture Farmers’ Association Subsidiary Farm); and in 1923, it was renamed “Tainan zhouli nongshi shiyan chang” (Tainan Prefecture-Run Agricultural Experimental Farm).
+After the Nationalist government took control, it was renamed the “Tainan xian nongshi shiyan chang” (Tainan County Agricultural Experimental Farm) in 1946; and following several additional changes to its name, finally settled on its current form in 1968.
+The Station is predominantly responsible for agricultural experimentation, application, and promotion in present-day Tainan City, Chiayi County, Chiayi City, and Yunlin County, as well as managing the Zengwen, Baihe, and Wushantou reservoirs, making it the largest agricultural research and extension station in Taiwan by area.